What are the most spectacular roads in Spain?

 Lagos de Covadonga is the name of a couple of glacial lakes (Lake Enol and Lake Ercina) located in the region of Asturias in Spain.
 The road to the lakes is a popular climb in professional road bicycle racing, with ramps up to 15%.
 It's said to be one of the most beautiful drives in the country.

-Coll de Triadó is a high mountain pass at an elevation of 2,172m (7,125ft) above sea level, located in the province of Lleida, in Spain.
-It is one of the highest roads in the country.
+Silla de la Yegua is a high mountain peak at an elevation of 2,135 m (7,004 ft) above sea level, located in the Province of León in Spain.

 Road Trip Guide: Conquering Pico de los Reales in Andalusia